rakeshpagilla/capitalone/README.md

 For Printing the monthly expenses and income excluding donuts related transactions.   java -jar target/CodingExercise.jar -donuts

-For Printing the monthly expenses and income excluding credit card payments.   java -jar target/CodingExercise.jar -donuts
+For Printing the monthly expenses and income excluding credit card payments.   java -jar target/CodingExercise.jar -ignorecc

 Please let me know if you have any issues running this code. you can reach me at rakeshpagilla@gmail.com